Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/lacp-resilience-scale-hg/guide.en-gb.md

 > [!primary]
 >
-> This document is related to a deployment planned for **October 31st, 2025**, which will change the way link aggregation (LACP) functions within OVHcloud infrastructures.
+> This document is related to a deployment planned for **November 25, 2025**, which will change the way link aggregation (LACP) functions within OVHcloud infrastructures.
 > OVHcloud customers affected by these changes will also receive a communication by e-mail.

 ## Objective